jay-tyler/tube-types/README.md

 commonly seen in Lisp-derived languages where every type comes with an instantiator, e.g. `pair` and a type tester, e.g. `pair?`.

-Also every time I need to create a regex, it's as though I'm doing it for the very first time.
-Wouldn't it make more sense to create a value-testing function that could be reused in multiple code bases?
+And also, when it comes to regexes, it's as though I'm doing it for the very first time every time.
+It's one of those things that never ends up being DRY.
+Instead of creating another new regex, wouldn't it make more sense to create a value-testing function that could be reused in multiple code bases?

 ## Contrast against other libraries
-This library is meant to strongly emphasize extract type refactors and functional composition.
+This library is meant to strongly emphasize "extract" type refactors and functional composition.

 There are a few different ways to "misuse" this paradigm (IMO):